leonardr/botfriend/README.md

 Some bots do a lot of work to come up with a single "joke".
 They might draw pictures, do database queries, make API calls, all sorts of complicated things.
-As befits an example, `ExampleBot` here does almost no work.
+As befits an example, `NumberJokes` here does almost no work.
 It just picks a random number and puts it into a string.

 ## `bot.yaml`: Telling the joke